Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning: Problem and Model

 \subsection{Proposed Framework: Data-Free Early Stopping}

-We propose a novel early stopping framework that links federated convergence dynamics \cite{10833754} with task vector characteristics \cite{li2025task} using only server-side global parameters, without relying on validation data.
-In detail, the FL process starts at global round $r=1$ with an initialized model $\boldsymbol{\theta}_0$.
-At each round $r \geq 1$, the central server aggregates $M$ client-side local updates to obtain the global model $\boldsymbol{\theta}_r$ through server-side optimization.
+We propose a novel early stopping framework that utilizes task vector characteristics \cite{li2025task,zhou2025task} using only server-side global parameters, without relying on validation data.
+In detail, the FL process starts at global round $r=1$ with an initialized global model $\boldsymbol{\theta}_0$.
+At each round $r \geq 1$, randomly sampled $M$ clients compute local updates through client-side optimization \textsc{ClientOpt}($\cdot$).
+Then, the central server aggregates these local updates through server-side optimization \textsc{ServerOpt}($\cdot$) to obtain the global model $\boldsymbol{\theta}_r$.
+Note that $\Phi_{\mathrm{client}}$ and $\Phi_{\mathrm{server}}$ denote the key hyperparameters of \textsc{ClientOpt}($\cdot$) and \textsc{ServerOpt}($\cdot$), respectively, for each FL method \cite{lee2023fast}.
 We define the \emph{global task vector} $\mathbf{v}_r \in \mathbb{R}^d$ as the cumulative displacement from the initialization:

 As training progresses, the global model moves away from the initialization, inducing an increasing task-specific displacement in the parameter space \cite{ilharcoediting}.
 From an optimization perspective, each global update can be interpreted as a fine-tuning step resulting from the coupled dynamics of \textsc{ClientOpt}($\cdot$) and \textsc{ServerOpt}($\cdot$).
-Under standard smoothness assumptions, the task vector approximates the accumulated gradient flow as:
+Under standard smoothness assumptions, $\mathbf{v}_r$ approximates the accumulated gradient flow as: